Target audience: Data scientists and Developers

 Go to the Evaluation view.
 You should see a general improvement in all the performance metrics, including the training loss and the recall values for each class.

 If you are familiar with Python, you can analyze the model predictions on the validation subset using this Jupyter Notebook.

 Using transfer learning, you have saved hours of training time and created a better performing than would have been possible, had you trained the model from scratch.

-In this tutorial, only three blocks of the Feature extractor blocks were set to trainable.
-For other datasets, training more blocks in the Feature extractor snippet in a longer chain of iterations will continue to provide meaningful improvements to the performance of the model.
+In this tutorial, only three blocks of the snippet were set to trainable.
+For other datasets, training more blocks in the snippet in a longer chain of iterations will continue to provide meaningful improvements to the performance of the model.
 There are are also cases when training the entire model in a single iteration will give you good results.